Book Appointment Now

 | Composite | $300 – $500 | $800 – $1,500 | Resin composite | 5-7 years |

-Clinics like Smile Design Panama use Digital Smile Design (DSD) software.
-This lets you see a preview of your new smile on screen before any work begins.
-The process takes 2-3 appointments over 5-7 days.
+Clinics like Smile Design Panama use Digital Smile Design (DSD) software, so you see a preview of your new smile on screen before any work starts.
+The process takes two to three appointments over five to seven days.
 Clinica Ford offers same-day veneers using CEREC CAD/CAM technology.
+For a treatment-only breakdown, see our guide to dental veneers in Panama.

 What Should You Know About Dental Implants in Panama?

-Using globally recognized brands matters for long-term care.
-If you return to the US and need maintenance (screw tightening or crown replacement), your local dentist will have compatible tools.
-Always request an implant passport with the serial number and lot of your implant.
-Patients considering full arch restoration can explore All-on-4 dental implants as a cost-effective option.
+Using globally known brands matters for long-term care.
+If you return to the US and need maintenance, your local dentist will have compatible tools.
+Always ask for an implant passport with the serial number and lot of your implant.
+The All-on-4 approach replaces a full arch on four implants; full-arch patients can review our guides to dental implants in Panama and All-on-4 dental implants.

-The implant process takes 4-6 months total.
-Your dentist places the titanium post, then waits for it to fuse with the jawbone (osseointegration).
-A crown is attached at the final appointment.
-Some clinics use X-Guide and NobelGuide systems for guided surgery.
-This uses CBCT scan data to place implants at the exact angle and depth needed.
+The single-implant process takes four to six months in total.
+The dentist places the titanium post, then waits for it to fuse with the jawbone (osseointegration) over 30 to 180 days, according to the American Academy of Implant Dentistry recovery guide.
+A crown is fitted at the final visit.
+Some clinics use X-Guide and NobelGuide systems to place implants at the exact angle and depth from CBCT scan data.

 How Does Orthodontic Treatment Work for Medical Tourists?

 Orthodontic treatment works for medical tourists through remote monitoring.
-You fly to Panama City for the initial scan and fitting.
-Then you take the full series of aligners home.
-Your orthodontist checks progress weekly via smartphone photos.
+You fly to Panama City for the initial scan and fitting, then take your full series of aligners home.
+Your orthodontist checks progress through smartphone photos.

-Invisalign costs $3,000-$6,000 (three thousand to six thousand dollars) in Panama versus $5,000-$9,000 in the US.
-Traditional metal braces cost $1,500-$3,500.
-Dental Obarrio specializes in digital orthodontics with intraoral scanning.
-Treatment takes 12-24 months depending on complexity.
-Post-treatment retainers (Vivera or fixed wire) are often included in the package price.
-In the US, retainers are usually an extra fee.
+Invisalign costs 3,000 to 6,000 dollars (three thousand to six thousand dollars) in Panama versus 5,000 to 9,000 dollars in the US.
+Traditional metal braces cost 1,500 to 3,500 dollars.
+Dental Obarrio focuses on digital orthodontics with intraoral scanning.
+Treatment takes 12 to 24 months, with a mean of about 20 months across studies, according to an orthodontic patient-satisfaction review.
+Retainers (Vivera or fixed wire) are often included in the package price.
+For braces and aligner-focused detail, see our smile correction orthodontics guide.

 What Teeth Whitening Options Are Available?

-Teeth whitening in Panama costs $250-$400 for in-office treatment versus $500-$1,000 in the United States.
-Clinics use Philips Zoom WhiteSpeed and Opalescence systems.
-Both are the same branded systems used in US dental offices.
+Teeth whitening in Panama costs 250 to 400 dollars for in-office treatment versus 500 to 1,000 dollars in the United States.
+Clinics use Philips Zoom WhiteSpeed and Opalescence systems, the same branded systems used in US dental offices.

-The procedure takes about one hour.
-Results are visible immediately.
-Some sensitivity may last 24-48 hours (one to two days).
-Results last 6-12 months with proper care.
+The procedure takes about one hour, and results show right away.
+Some sensitivity may last 24 to 48 hours (one to two days).
+Results last 6 to 12 months with proper care.
 Many clinics offer at-home maintenance kits for touch-ups between visits.

 How Do You Plan a Smile Correction Trip to Panama?

-You plan a smile correction trip by choosing a clinic, scheduling a virtual consultation, booking flights to Tocumen International Airport, and arranging accommodation in the Punta Pacifica district.
-Panama uses the US dollar and offers 180-day visa-free stays for Americans and Canadians.
+You plan a smile correction trip by choosing a clinic, booking a virtual consultation, flying to Tocumen International Airport, and arranging a stay near the clinic.
+Panama uses the US dollar and offers 180-day visa-free entry for Americans and Canadians.

 What Are Panama’s Visa and Entry Requirements?